 See your favorite artists like Baby Keem or The Lumineers in concert at Music Hall of Williamsburg.
 Spend your Saturdays at the Brooklyn Flea in Williamsburg and shop from hundreds of vendors from the best thrift stores in NYC.
 Go bowling with friends or catch a show put on by performers like M.I.A. or Kanye West at Brooklyn Bowl.
 Bring a bunch of friends for a game of sand volleyball, a picnic in the grass, or to enjoy the Manhattan skyline view at Domino Park.
 Establish Partners Coffee as your go-to coffee shop in Williamsburg and order a Drip Coffee or a Cold Brew.
 Branch out at Williamsburg restaurants with Moroccan dishes like a Tunisian Sandwich or Moroccan Eggs at Cafe Mogador.
 Enjoy the Hampshire Pork Belly or Seared Foie Gras while seated on the outdoor patio at Traif.
 Satisfy your sugar craving with Sour Cream Apple Pie or Strawberry Shortcake at Martha’s Country Bakery.
 Or socialize over a glass of Grandpa Tom’s Lemonade or an Aperol Spritz at The Whiskey Brooklyn.

 Moving to New York City?
 Extra Space Storage has storage facilities conveniently located throughout the Big Apple to help you with the transition.
-Find a storage unit near you!
+Find cheap storage units in New York City!

 Neighborhood statistics from AreaVibes